Protect yourself, protect others, and rep your favorite outdoor brand at the same time with these face masks.

 Face Masks for Sale by Outdoor Brands

-- PackTowl Mask ($5): Buy one, and PackTowl will donate to the CDP COVID-19 Relief Fund.
+- PackTowl Mask ($5): Buy one of these double-layer cloth masks, and PackTowl will donate to the CDP COVID-19 Relief Fund.
+At just $5, these are an awesome option.

-- Outdoor Research Essential Face Mask ($25): OR’s Essential Face Mask Kit comes with one washable mask and, unlike the others on this list, three filters if you choose to use them.
-They will go on sale on June 1 and will come in neutral colors.
+- Outdoor Research Essential Face Mask ($25): OR’s Essential Face Mask Kit comes with one washable mask and, unlike many others on this list, three filters if you choose to use them.
+(With the filter, this mask will protect against 95 percent of bacteria and virus particles.)
+We love the sleekness and weight of the black mask, and the optional included filters as well.

 - Kitsbow Cycling Reusable Face Mask ($25): Kitsbow’s take on a protective face mask is both reusable and washable, and it has a HEPA filter pocket.
 The masks are made from upcycled solid and plaid fabrics.
 And although $25 is a bit steep, the price includes free shipping.